-Letter to Imperial War Museum
+Letter to the Imperial War Museum

 I was so moved that I wrote to the Imperial Museum to thank them for the “quality” of the exhibition.
 Here is my letter:

-I visited the museum this weekend for the first time.
+We visited the museum this weekend for the first time.

 I determined to read more, to find out why people hate and hated the Jews.
-I started reading this book Why the Jews?: The Reason for Anti-Semitism by Dennis Prager.
+I started reading this book Why the Jews?: The Reason for anti-Semitism by Dennis Prager.